 If they’re a full time employee, those days could include the 28 days statutory annual leave as per the UK government legal requirements (including bank holidays.)
 And they could also include any additional days you offer your employees as part of your company’s annual leave allowance.

-If your employee does not have fixed hours or fixed rates of pay, you can use the Government guidelines here to find out how to calculate statutory holiday pay for this category of worker.
+If your employee does not have fixed hours or fixed rates of pay, you can use the Government guidelines here to find out how to calculate statutory vacation pay for this category of worker.

-You need to calculate the holiday pay that you owe an employee up to their date of termination.
+You need to calculate the vacation pay that you owe an employee up to their date of termination.
 In other words, to the end of the period of notice that you have given them.

-But what about other situations where circumstances haven’t resulted in a sacking?
+But what about other situations where circumstances haven’t resulted in a firing?
 For example, in the event that you have had to make someone redundant, or they are leaving the company of their own accord?

 This works both ways, however.
-If you find yourself in a situation where an employee has taken more holiday than they have actually accrued, you can deduct the amount of pay owed for those additional days from their final salary.
+If you find yourself in a situation where an employee has taken more vacation than they have actually accrued, you can deduct the amount of pay owed for those additional days from their final salary.

-So that means your redundant employee’s final pay packet should consist of their final month’s salary for the time worked, their leftover holiday days, plus any redundancy pay that you have agreed to give them.
+So that means your redundant employee’s final pay packet should consist of their final month’s salary for the time worked, their leftover vacation days, plus any redundancy pay that you have agreed to give them.

 It might be slightly tempting to view this as a bit of a hassle and ‘more admin’ but it really doesn’t have to cause too much of a problem, if any at all.